realalienzjc/node_template_project_exp/README.md

 * DONE: tasks dependencies,  sequence enforcement
   NOTE:  use task dependency like task("task1", ["task_before_step"]) or use module 'run-sequence'

+* DONE: make a dist task with timestamp

+* DONE: clean sass, scss cache folders
+  NOTE: no need to clean, just for fast rebuilding.

 ## Q & A